phpstan/phpstan-nette/README.md

 * Magic [Nette\Object and Nette\SmartObject](https://doc.nette.org/en/2.4/php-language-enhancements) properties
 * Event listeners through the `on*` properties

+It also contains this framework-specific rule (can be enabled separately):

+* Do not extend Nette\Object, use Nette\SmartObject trait instead

 ## Usage

 To use this extension, require it in [Composer](https://getcomposer.org/):